somaSzolyak/music_mother/README.md

 # music_mother
-Training app to gather daily music listenings and to create weekly top 10 collage from album artworks.
+Training app to gather daily music listening, recommend music based on gathered data and to create top 10 collage from album art at the end of each week.